 Although I’m based in the UK, I offer most of my services online or over the phone so it doesn’t really matter where you are located as long as we can make the time zone thing work.
 Some of what I offer is asynchronous.

 Most of the time, your issues are pretty mundane.
 The number one thing you worry about is finding time to write.
 Developing sustainable practices is hard.
-You will also benefit from support to identify priorities, set boundaries, establish habits, and make all those smaller decisions that take you in the direction you’ve identified.
+Finding time to write is also tied up with how you manage all of your other responsibilities and the bigger issue of work-life balance.
+You will also benefit from support to identify priorities, set boundaries, establish habits, and make the decisions that enable you to do the important work and avoid burnout.

 The Academic Writing Studio is a membership website that offers a community of peers who support each other along their respective journeys, along with a growing set of MP3 and PDF resources for establishing a writing practice, planning your semester, dealing with reviewer comments, selecting a journal, and so on.
 One of the main activities in the Studio is A Meeting With Your Writing, which provides just enough structure to support you in making and keeping a commitment to write regularly.